Trinity Development & Alumni Governance

 Learn more about TDA's Governance

-Our financial statements for the period 30 September 2020 to 19 February 2021 are available here.
+Our financial statements for the year ended 30 September 2020 are available here.
 Accounts are externally audited by KPMG and prepared in accordance with the charity SORP standard of accountability and transparency.

 Two committees oversee the governance of Trinity Foundation - the Trinity Foundation Trustees and the Trinity Foundation Audit & Risk Committee who assist the Trustees in fulfilling their function.